John Paul (JP) Bigouette is not only one of Oregon State’s newest graduates, he’s also an epidemiologist who has landed his dream job.

-Fresh from earning his PhD from the CPHHS, he’ll start a highly competitive two-year applied epidemiology fellowship with the Epidemic Intelligence Service (EIS) at the Centers for Disease Control and Prevention (CDC) in Atlanta this summer.
+Fresh from earning his PhD in epidemiology from Oregon State, he’ll start a highly competitive two-year applied epidemiology fellowship with the Epidemic Intelligence Service (EIS) at the Centers for Disease Control and Prevention (CDC) in Atlanta this summer.

 According to the CDC, these 62 fellows are some of the first individuals it deploys to “investigate, identify the cause, rapidly implement control measures, and collect evidence to recommend preventive actions on public health outbreaks.”
 On-the-ground responses have included the ongoing COVID-19 response, Zika virus outbreak, and disaster relief following Hurricane Harvey.

 Each EIS officer is matched to a site and supervisor team to serve as mentors.
 This year, matches were virtual, and JP was matched to the CDC’s Center for Global Health, Global Immunization Division, Polio Eradication Branch, and Strategic Information and Workforce Development Branch in Atlanta.

 JP’s long-term career goal is to remain an epidemiologist within a federal agency such as the CDC or the Federal Emergency Management Agency (FEMA), focusing on community preparedness, disaster response and immunization practices.

 “My career path started by the simple notion of wanting to help people,” he says.
 “In undergrad, this was as an athletic trainer given my background and injuries as a student-athlete.
 Moving to my graduate work and exposure to public health, I realized I wanted to work on population-level health problems and have always loved the analytical side of my clinical practice, which led me to epidemiology.”